rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/competition.md

     - 50 points: < (10 cm, 10 cm, 30°)
     - 25 points: < (20 cm, 20 cm, 45°)
 - [+100, +50, +25] for map quality [Excellent, Good, OK] regardless of finishing
+- +50 points for navigating with teleop
-- +100 points for using your path planner (click to drive)
+- +75 points for using your path planner (click to drive)
 - +100 points for completing a full map fully autonomously

 ### Event 4: Warehouse [500 points max]